keghub/unit-testing-csharp/docs/autofixture/extending-autofixture.md

 ## Behaviors

-Behaviors are decorators that are executed for each step of the chain of responsibility used to create values.
+Behaviors are decorators that are executed in each step of the chain of responsibility used to create values.

 For example, the `TracingBehavior` can be used to track the chain of calls used to serve a certain request.